DRUG INTERACTIONS IN PREGNANCY

 Do not leave out the products that feel like background items

 Most pregnancy interaction problems start with an incomplete picture.
 One person remembers folic acid and iron.
-Another thinks about the medicine used long before pregnancy.
+Another thinks about a long-term medicine recommended before pregnancy.
 The heartburn product never makes it onto the list because it feels like a separate category.
-The OTC painkiller is ignored because “that is only occasional”.
+An OTC painkiller is sometimes left out because “it is only occasional”.

 That is why a simple checklist helps: